-- 1. Identify 2nd Year Paper Advisor before the end of the second semester. - 2.
-Pass Econometrics and Microeconomics qualifying exams. - 3.
-Have approval of completed 2^{nd} Year Paper signed by paper advisor by end of the fourth semester (not including Summers). - 4.
-Submit advisory committee form to the Graduate School before the end of the second Summer semester (prior to the student's third Fall semester). - 5.
-Defend dissertation prospectus before the end of the sixth semester (not including summers).
-Note: students in good standing at this point will be informed of 4th year funding level upon successful defense of the prospectus. - 6.
-Satisfactory completion of RA/TA responsibilities every semester.
+1. Identify 2nd Year Paper Advisor before the end of the second semester.

+2. Pass Econometrics and Microeconomics qualifying exams.

+3. Have approval of completed 2nd Year Paper signed by paper advisor by end of the fourth semester (not including summers).

+4. Submit dissertation committee form to the Graduate School before the end of the second summer semester.

+5. Defend dissertation prospectus before the end of the sixth semester (not including summers).
+Note: students in good standing at this point will be informed of 4th year funding level upon successful defense of the prospectus.

+6. Satisfactory completion of RA/TA responsibilities every semester, including completion of GRSC 7770 or GRSC 7770E during the first semester.

+7. Satisfactory completion of a GRSC 7001 GradFIRST seminar during one of their first 2 semesters.